 So What?
-Bimrocks universally frustrate the economic and accurate characterization, design and construction of civil engineering works.
+Who cares?
+Bimrocks are troublesome to geotechnical engineers, geologists, contractors and owners by frustrating the economic and accurate characterization, design and construction of civil engineering works.

-For some overall guidance to bimrocks see the Introduction and Summary Lectures for the Short Course taught in 2017 at Medellín, Colombia (Lecture PDFs can be downloaded); or, the annotated but clunky-looking “Introduction to Bimrocks”, Also useful may be the 2011 paper: Geopractitioner Approaches to Working With Anti-Social Melanges, a chapter in the book Special Paper 480: Mélanges: Processes of Formation and Societal Significance, by John Wakabayashi and Yildirim Dilek, published by the Geological Society of America.
+For some overall guidance to bimrocks see the Introduction and Summary Lectures for the Short Course I taught in 2017 at Medellín, Colombia (Lecture PDFs can be downloaded); or, the annotated but clunky-looking “Introduction to Bimrocks”, Also useful may be the 2011 paper: Geopractitioner Approaches to Working With Anti-Social Melanges, a chapter in the book Special Paper 480: Mélanges: Processes of Formation and Societal Significance, by John Wakabayashi and Yildirim Dilek, published by the Geological Society of America.